How much does the average holiday in Australia cost?

 Are you the type of traveller that wants to feel like you've seen as much as possible?

-Australia is BIG, so it's pretty hard to cram in all the best sights into a 10 day trip, but this Go Way 8-day tour has managed to squeeze in Sydney's greatest hits, a trip to the Great Barrier Reef and some desert exploration at Uluru.
+Australia is BIG, so it's pretty hard to cram in all the best sights into a 10-day trip, but this Go Way eight-day tour has managed to squeeze in Sydney's greatest hits, a trip to the Great Barrier Reef and some desert exploration at Uluru.

 Get ready to tick these corkers off your bucket list: Sydney Harbour Bridge, Sydney Opera House, Bondi Beach, Ayer's Rock, Great Barrier Reef and the Queensland Rainforest.

 The moderate tour is $1853 per person and includes all accommodation and transfers, but only a few breakfasts.
 The tour also starts in Sydney but ends in Carins, so you'll need to get a fight back to Sydney – this will cost about $150.

 This means what's left over is your spend for most of your food, drinks, add-on excursions and souvenir shopping– working out at about $336 per day.